TheTallProgrammer/Stock-Contender-App/v1.0.0/README.md

-# Stock Contender v1.0
+# Stock Contender v1.0.0

+Welcome to the first release of Stock Contender, your sophisticated, AI-powered stock advisory tool.
 Stock Contender is a state-of-the-art, data-driven stock advising application, leveraging the power of advanced algorithms and the Chat GPT AI model by OpenAI.
 It deploys sophisticated data screening techniques to provide optimized, accurate, and profitable investment opportunities in the current stock market.

 ## Current Features 🎉